devsavage/SavageCore/README.md

 SavageCore
 ==========

-A core mod for some of my mods.
+A core mod for some of my Minecraft mods.

 MOD INFO
 ========
-Minecraft Version: 1.16.4
+Minecraft Version: 1.17.1
-Forge Version: 35.1.35+
+Forge Version: 37.1.1+

 Links
 ======